themegrill/colormag/readme.txt

 /**********************************************************/

 == Changelog ==
+= Version TBD =
+* Tweaks - Enhancement for the media uploader scripts used in widgets.

 = Version 1.1.4 =
 * Tweaks - Updated theme tags as per new introduced tags.
 * Tweaks - Introduced welcome page for theme.